-Our dedicated vibration monitoring systems have the longest, continuous, monitoring capabilities, that provides instant SMS text messaging or email alert and alarm notification on breached vibration levels, that can be immediately viewed online.
+Our dedicated vibration monitoring system has extensive battery power for continuous monitoring, that provides instant SMS message and email alarm notification on breached vibration levels, which can be immediately viewed online for analysis.

 Dynamic Monitoring (UK) are based at Canary Wharf, London, covering the UK

 Please contact us regarding your monitoring requirements